Eforen/HTML5-Sudoku/README.md

 # Current Status
 Base structure testing.

+# Documentation
+[Clicking this link](http://htmlpreview.github.io/?https://raw.githubusercontent.com/Eforen/HTML5-Sudoku/master/serve/docs/index.html) will take you to the full documentaion for this project!
+Its awesome because it is extracted from the code meaning that the code is fully commented and that the docs can link to where the methods, classes, n things are defined with exact line numbers!

 # To Do before implimenting GUI
 - [x] Add static serving node.js to allow debugging in chrome without crossdomain issues.
 - [x] Setup Testing for TDD and Browserify.